Poppers

 Are poppers legal in the UK?

 Yes, they are legal to possess.
-However, they’re covered by the Medicines Misuse Act, so it’s illegal to sell them for human consumption.
+But, they’re covered by the Medicines Misuse Act, so it’s illegal to sell them if they’re being advertised for human consumption.
+Baffles the mind how the law works.
+If you’re confused about any other UK drug laws, read this.

 Next Steps